- 4 Bedrooms

 Negotiate the Price

-Re-read the description to be sure the vacation rental has everything that you need.
-If lacking, the property management company might know of similar properties that suit your style and budget..
+Re-read the description to ensure the vacation rental has everything that you need.
+If something is missing, the home management company might know of similar homes that better suit your style and budget..

 - Utility bills